The dirty dozen: 12 tricky tax dependent dilemmas

 The rules say a qualifying child must live with you for more than half the year.
 My daughter was born in October.
 Does that mean I have to wait until next year to claim her?

 A. No. Even a child born on December 31 qualifies as a dependent.
 The same rule applies if a child dies during the year.
 A child who is born and/or dies during the year is treated as having lived with you all year long.
 Check out this article for more tips.

 Q. My girlfriend and I live together.
 She doesn't have a job, so I pay for the rent and all the groceries.
 Can I claim her as my dependent?

 A. Perhaps, if she meets the requirements for a qualifying relative.
-That means you must have lived together all year long, her gross income must be less than $4,050, and you must have provided more than half of her support.
+That means you must have lived together all year long, her gross income must be less than the annual limit, and you must have provided more than half of her support.
+This income limit is $4,150 for 2018 but is adjusted for inflation in other years.
 One other test: Your living arrangements must not violate local law.
 The IRS notes, for example, that some states prohibit couples from living together if one party is married to someone else.
-In such a case, the IRS says, a dependency exemption would be disallowed even if the other requirements are met.
+In such a case, the IRS says, a dependency claim would be disallowed even if the other requirements are met.

 Living together II

 Q. My girlfriend and her two-year-old son live with me and I basically pay all the expenses.
 Can I claim both of them as my dependents?